 Crop Insurance Deadline Nears in Maine

-Growers with Spring Planted Crops Need to Make Insurance Decisions Soon
+Apple and Blueberry Growers Need to Make Insurance Decisions Soon

-RALEIGH, N.C., Feb.
-12, 2021 — The USDA’s Risk Management Agency (RMA) reminds Maine growers that the final date to apply for crop insurance coverage on most spring-planted crops for the 2021 crop year is March 15.
-Current policyholders who wish to make changes to their existing policies also have until March 15 to do so.
-Growers also have until March 15 to apply for coverage under the Whole-Farm Revenue Protection policy.
+RALEIGH, N.C., Oct.
+20, 2021 — The USDA’s Risk Management Agency (RMA) reminds Maine apple and blueberry growers that the final date to apply for crop insurance coverage for the 2022 crop year is November 20.
+Current policyholders who wish to make changes to their existing policies also have until November 20 to do so.

 Federal crop insurance is critical to the farm safety net.
 It helps producers and owners manage revenue risks and strengthens the rural economy.
-Coverage for corn, forage seeding, fresh market sweet corn, green peas, hemp, potatoes, soybeans, spring barley, spring oats, and spring wheat is available in select counties.
+Coverage for apples and blueberries is available in select counties.
 Additional information can be found on the Actuarial Information Browser page on the RMA website.

-Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2021 crop year.
-Additional crops may be eligible for coverage under a written agreement.
+Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2022 crop year, including insurance for apples and blueberries.
+Additional crops or counties may be eligible for coverage under a written agreement.
 Crop insurance coverage decisions must be made on or before the sales closing date.